Updated: May 2

 Tip 1: Research Your Competition

 Just about any source of expert entrepreneurial advice will tell you to research your competition, and for good reason.
 When they succeed, you can copy their tactics.
-When they fail, you can learn in order to avoid their mistakes.
+When they suffer a defeat, you can learn in order to avoid their mistakes.
 When they fail to adapt, you can capitalize on their sluggish choices.

 Watch what the competition does.
 As a general rule, they'll keep doing what works and stop doing what doesn't.
 If they experience booming growth or especially if they go under, try to figure out why.